pymike00/tinychat/README.md

 To reduce magic to a minimum, no official API client is used: it's only just post requests and Server-Sent Events handling.
 The program only depends on [requests](https://requests.readthedocs.io/en/latest/), [sseclient-py](https://github.com/mpetazzoni/sseclient) and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).

 **You can talk with all major models from the OpenAI, Mistral, Anthropic, Google and Cohere cloud APIs:**
-- [x] OpenAI: GPT-4 Turbo and GPT-3.5-Turbo
+- [x] OpenAI: GPT-4 Turbo, GPT-3.5-Turbo
-- [x] Anthropic: Claude 3 Opus
+- [x] Anthropic: Claude 3 Opus, Claude 3 Sonnet
-- [x] Mistral: Mixtral 8x7B, Mistral 7B, Large, Medium and Small
+- [x] Mistral: Large, Medium
-- [x] Google: Gemini Pro
+- [x] Google: Gemini Pro 1.5
-- [x] Cohere: Cohere Chat
+- [x] Cohere: Cohere Command R

 ### Here is a quick demo: